-But there is yet another conflict raging in the Middle East.
-The one about the origin of falafel.
+Vegetarianism is often synonymous with peace and coexistence.
+However, there is a conflict raging in the Middle East.
+The one about the origin of a vegetarian staple called falafel.

-I could just as well have attributed this recipe to Lebanese, Syrians, Israelis, Jordanians or Palestinians.
-Indeed, falafels are an ancestral recipe whose origin remains highly contested.
-The less disputed origin goes back to the Copts (Christians of Egypt) who used to eat falafel during Lent, period during which it is forbidden to eat meat.
+Falafels are an ancestral recipe whose origin remains highly contested.
+The less disputed origin goes back to the Copts (Christians of Egypt) who used to eat falafel during Lent, a period during which it is forbidden to eat meat.
 Moreover, the word falafel comes from pha la phel (Φα Λα Φελ) which means “of more beans.”
 Other versions attribute this recipe to the Pharaonic Era of Egypt and even India.

 This dish is now considered the national dish of Israel, even if it was not invented in the Holy Land.

 Falafels can be served on a plate or in a pita sandwich.
 They are usually accompanied by hummus, tahini, pickled vegetables (like turnips), but also diced cucumber and tomato salad, red cabbage or fried eggplant to name a few standard sides.